John McLaughlin (artist): Painting career

 A touring exhibition "Birth of the Cool: California Art, Design and Culture at Midcentury" featured the abstract classicists.
 The New York Times art critic Ken Johnson wrote in his 2008 review of the show at the Addison Gallery of American Art: "Mr. McLaughlin's grid-based paintings exude a greater formal austerity [than Benjamin's].
 They are composed of smooth, flat rectangles of black, white, off-white and gray with blocks of color strategically inserted here and there.
 Inspired by Asian art and Zen Buddhism, they have a monastic air about them, but they are suave and materially sensuous too."

 Life magazine published a special issue in 1962 on the state of California.
 It highlighted five renowned artists, including John McLaughlin.
 (The others were Stanton Macdonald-Wright, Robert Irwin, Billy Al Bengston, and Roger Kuntz.)

 McLaughlin died on March 22, 1976, in Dana Point at the age of 77.

 In 1963, the Pasadena Art Museum (now the Norton Simon Museum) exhibited McLaughlin's first major museum retrospective curated by the legendary Walter Hopps.
 In 1968, the Corcoran Gallery of Art exhibited McLaughlin's second major museum retrospective curated by James Harithas.
 In 1975, the Laguna Art Museum held McLaughlin's second museum retrospective.

-In November 2016, McLaughlin was subject to a long overdue third major museum retrospective at LACMA.
+In Spring 2016, Louis Stern Fine Arts in West Hollywood mounted an exhibition of the Four Abstract Classicists, featuring McLaughlin, Benjamin, Feitelson, and Hammersley, alongside Helen Lundeberg.
+Later in 2016, McLaughlin was subject to a long overdue third major museum retrospective at LACMA.
 A review of the show by art critic Christopher Knight affirms "McLaughlin occupies the top tier of 20th century American art".